keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 This could be an entirely new article (and might be later), but here's the short version: Our bodies are machines.
 They need calories (energy) to burn in order to not literally shut down (starve).
 If we take in too much energy, our body stores it in the form of glycogen and fat.
 When we have a calorie deficit, our body taps those reserves for energy.

-Therefore, the only way to actually lose *body fat* is to eat less calories than we burn.
+Therefore, the only way to actually lose *body fat* is to eat fewer calories than we burn.
 It's simple math.

 Fat, unsurprisingly, is energy *dense*.
 One gram of fat contains nine calories.
 That's a lot of energy in one tiny gram of fat.

 So, if you're looking at macro-based fad diets, you see a lot of your calories come from fat.
 Most of them, actually.
-But because fat is so energy dense, you don't need to eat a lot of it---if you're trying to lose weight.
+But because fat is so energy-dense, you don't need to eat a lot of it---if you're trying to lose weight.

 Remember, keto/Atkins/Whatever doesn't in and of itself make you lose weight---the calorie deficit does (you might lose water weight, but that's a different conversation).
 So, even though you may have mathematically filled your energy requirements for that meal, are you really satiated?

 Like I said before, a lot of people claim fat-heavy diets reduce their appetite, and it might for them.
 It did not for me.
-That handful of pork rinds and three tablespoon of guacamole for lunch did not fill me up.
+That handful of pork rinds and three tablespoons of guacamole for lunch did not fill me up.
 Just sayin'.

-Which leads me to my next gripe, and the more important one.
+This leads me to my next gripe, and the more important one.

 > Not all fats are created equally.